eduvpn/documentation/app/windows/README.md

 ## Supported operating systems
 The application *must* be compatible with Micrsoft's Windows Desktop and Phone 8.1 and higher.
 Windows 7 is also still being used by our institutions, but developing the eduVPN application for Windows 7 proves to be more troublesome.

+## Authorization
+Each eduVPN or Let's Connect! instance can configure their own authentication method.
+It could be a simple username and password, ir be integrated in a SAML federation like SURFconext.
+This is of no consequence to the app since it will only use OAuth 2.0 tokens to interact with the instance.

+The OAuth flow is explained in more details in the [Application flow](https://github.com/eduvpn/documentation/blob/master/app/windows/6-APP_FLOW.md).

 ## Development
 * *Principe 1*: Anyone with a computer with just Microsoft Visual Basic Community *must* be able to build the application and its dependencies from source in the easiest way possible and generate an installable application (exe).
 * *Principle 2*: Anyone with a computer with \*NIX *should* be able to build the application and its dependencies from source in the easiest way possible by script and generate an installable application (exe).